-The role of the NRGC is to ensure that the Company has appropriate corporate governance measures in place and to set policy and strategy for the appointment, compensation and performance review of directors and executives; to approve senior executive service agreements and severance arrangements; to oversee use of equity-based compensation and to ensure appropriate communication and disclosure practices are in place.
+- the Company having appropriate corporate governance measures in place; - setting policy and strategy for the appointment, compensation and performance review of Directors and executives; - approving executive service agreements and severance arrangements; and - overseeing use of equity-based compensation and ensuring appropriate communication and disclosure practices are in place.

-Nomination duties and responsibilities include:
+Specific nomination duties and responsibilities include:

-- Assisting and advising the Board with regard to appointments, terminations and succession planning of directors and senior executives, specifically including the Company Secretary; - Assessing necessary competencies of directors and senior executives; and - Reviewing the performance of directors in accordance with evaluation criteria.
+- assisting and advising the Board with regard to appointments, terminations and succession planning of Directors and executives; - assessing necessary competencies of Directors and executives; and - reviewing the performance of Directors in accordance with evaluation criteria.

-Remuneration duties and responsibilities include:
+Specific remuneration duties and responsibilities include:

-- Assisting and advising the Board with regard to remuneration policies and strategy for the Company; - Setting the framework for remuneration of the directors and senior executives; and - Approving and monitoring company incentive schemes and equity based remuneration arrangements.
+- assisting and advising the Board with regard to remuneration policies and strategies; - setting the framework for remuneration of the Directors and executives; and - approving and monitoring company incentive schemes and equity based remuneration arrangements.

-Governance duties and responsibilities include:
+Specific governance duties and responsibilities include:

-- Developing and reviewing corporate governance policies; and - Advising the Board on regulatory and compliance issues, with particular reference to disclosure; ASX Listing Rules and Recommendations.
+- developing and reviewing corporate governance policies; and - advising the Board on regulatory and compliance issues, with particular reference to disclosures under the ASX Listing Rules.

-Due to the relative size of the Company and the Board, this committee consists of three directors, all of whom are independent non-executive directors and is chaired by Alan Fisher who is an independent non-executive director.
-The committee operates under a charter approved by the Board, which is reviewed at least annually.
-The details of the members of this committee are available on the Company's website.
+Due to the relative size of the Company and the Board, this Committee consists of two directors, both of whom are independent non-executive Directors.
+The NRGC is chaired by Martin Pretty who is an independent non-executive Director and he is not the Chairman of the Board.
+The Committee operates under a charter approved by the Board, which is reviewed at least annually.
+The details of the members of this Committee are available on the Company's website.

-A copy of the charter is available on the Company's website.
+A copy of the Charter is available on the Company's website.

-The NRGC met three times during the 2019 Financial Year.
-The individual attendance of members at the meetings of this committee are set out in the Company's Annual Financial Report.
+The NRGC met two times during the 2020 Financial Year.
+The individual attendance of members at the meetings of this Committee are set out in the Company's Annual Financial Report.